Los Angeles Car Accident Lawyer | Free Consultation

 Yes, you can get a pre-settlement loan on your car accident case in California.
 At Feher Law, we help clients understand these legal funding advances, which provide cash while your case is pending and help you cover expenses without accepting a lowball settlement.
 However, understanding how these loans work and whether they’re right for your

-How Is Fault Determined in a California Car Accident?
-(2026) Read More »
+Who Is at Fault in a 3-Car Accident in California?
+(2026) Read More ยป

 In California, the average broken sternum car accident settlement ranges from $3,000 to $450,000, though the amount depends on several critical factors that significantly impact your final compensation.
 Every sternum fracture case involves unique circumstances that affect the settlement value, making it essential to understand what influences your potential payout.
 The factors that determine your